CeraVe Anti Aging Retinol Serum Review 2026

 The skin type that should look elsewhere: experienced retinol users who have already built tolerance over a year or more.
 The conservative concentration will not deliver incremental improvement for skin that already processes retinol efficiently.
 At that point, the ceramides are appreciated but the retinol dose is too low to move the needle.
 Graduate to La Roche-Posay Retinol B3 or Medik8 Crystal Retinal.

-The opaque tube packaging is one of the smartest design choices in this serum.
+Once you have the serum, storing it correctly protects the investment.
+The opaque tube packaging is one of the smartest design choices in this product.
 Retinol degrades in light and air.
 The tube blocks light entirely and minimizes air exposure to the product surface — only the small amount you squeeze out contacts air, while the rest of the formula stays sealed.
 This is measurably better for retinol stability than the glass dropper bottles that prestige brands favor for aesthetic reasons.

 Once opened, the serum maintains full potency for approximately 12 months — longer than dropper-based retinols that degrade in 8-10 weeks.
 At the usage rate of nightly application, you will finish the tube in roughly 8-10 weeks anyway, well within the stability window.
 Store at room temperature in a drawer or cabinet.
 Refrigeration is unnecessary and can alter the cream texture.
 The one thing to avoid: squeezing air back into the tube by pressing and releasing the sides.
 Cap it immediately after dispensing to minimize air intrusion.